Part of the York's Developmental Reading Series, staged readings are set for June 22 at 4 PM, June 26 at 4 PM and June 28 at 1 PM.

 Unexpected Joy has book and lyrics by Bill Russell and music by Janet Hood.

 Unexpected Joy, according to press notes, is described as such: "Three generations of female singers, long-held family tensions and a week together where change is in the air – Joy, a baby boomer pop star, is visited by her daughter, Rachel and granddaughter Tamara.
 Rachel is married to a prominent televangelist, so Joy is reluctant to divulge that she’s planning to marry Lou, another singer who happens to be a woman.
 A week with all four together is bound to lead to tension, laughter, discoveries and happiness that really is unexpected.
 Let the sparks and music fly!"

-The free readings, which are open to the public, are held at The York Theatre Company at Saint Peter’s (entrance on East 54th Street, just east of Lexington Avenue).
-To make reservations, visit the readings page at yorktheatre.org.
+The free readings, which are open to the public, will be held at The York Theatre Company at Saint Peter’s (entrance on East 54th Street, just east of Lexington Avenue).
+To make reservations, visit the readings page at www.yorktheatre.org.